Esylus/Coding-Standards/3_TestingStandards.md

 * Who the tester works for - Methods used by large companies are different than those used by smaller ones.
 * Time available for testing - Time is often what limits us to using only the types that are most relevant for the project.
-* Resources available - Some testers will not have resources to conduct a testing type, like expensive automated testing suites.
+* Resources available - Testers may not have resources to conduct a testing type, like expensive automated testing suites.
 * Software Tester's Education - There is a certain learning curve for each type of software testing available.
 * Testing budget - Money is driving factor for all levels  of companies.